Economic Scan - British Columbia: 2026

 Highlights

-In 2023, the unemployment rate for Indigenous people in B.C. was 8.1%, which was 1.8 percentage points higher than the 2022 rate.
-The unemployment rate for Indigenous people is also 2.9 percentage points higher than that of the total population in B.C.
-Compared to the rest of the W-T, B.C. has the lowest unemployment rate for Indigenous people.
+In 2025, the unemployment rate for Indigenous people in B.C. was 11.5%, up 1.4 percentage points when compared to 2024.
+The unemployment rate for Indigenous people was 5.5 percentage points higher than that of non-Indigenous people.

-Of all the provinces in the W-T, B.C. has the highest proportion of people that are visible minorities ( 34.4%), followed by Alberta (27.8%).
-The proportion of visible minorities is also higher in B.C. than the national proportion of 26.5%.
+Of all the provinces in the W-T region, B.C. has the highest proportion of people that are visible minorities ( 40.7%), The proportion of visible minorities in B.C. is higher than the national proportion of 32.2%.

-Source : Statistics Canada - Canadian Survey on Disability (CSD) 2022.
+Source: Statistics Canada — Canadian Survey on Disability (CSD) 2022; Labour Force Survey and Labour Market Socioeconomic Indicators (2024).

 Labour Market Conditions